botblock/JavaBotBlockAPI/README.md

 `name`, `owners`, `server_count` and `invite` is based on the most common appearances of the data.

 ### Botinfo from all Botlists
-You can call `.getBotInfos(...)` to only receive the bot info from all the Botlists.
+You can call `.getBotListInfo(...)` to only receive the bot info from all the Botlists.

 The returned JSONObject can look like this:
 ```json